greenido/multi-LLM-at-once/README.md

 <img src="images/multi-screen-llama-25-4-2024.png">

+For a longer explanation on the why/how/when: https://greenido.wordpress.com/2024/04/08/the-power-of-many-why-you-should-consider-using-multiple-large-language-models/

-or in the last version with the older models:
+...the last version with the older models:
 <img src="images/2-lamas-in-space.png">